bradmurray/SmoothStreamsTV-playlist/README.md

 # SmoothStreamsTV-playlist
-Generate a M3U8 playlist (for VLC, MPC, MPlayer, etc.) from your command line.
+Generate a M3U8 playlist (for VLC, MPC, MPlayer, etc.) for [SmoothStreamsTV](http://smoothstreams.tv/) from your command line.

 ## Requirements